nv593/KC_Home_Analysis/README.md

 ![Final Model](./visualizations/final_model.png)

-*This is a mathematical representation of the factors that influence home prices in King County.
-This model serves as a valuable tool for making informed real estate investment decisions.*

 ### Model Performance and Key Features

 Our predictive model, Model 4, demonstrates strong performance in estimating home prices within King County.
-With an R-squared value of approximately 0.473, it explains nearly 47% of the variance in home prices.
-Additionally, the adjusted R-squared value remains stable after accounting for the number of predictors, indicating the reliability of the model's explanatory power.
+R-squared value of approximately 0.473, it explains nearly 47% of the variance in home prices.
+Additionally indicating the reliability of the model's explanatory power.
 The F-statistic of 1688 further confirms the overall statistical significance of the model.

 #### Key Findings
 Key features that significantly impact home prices include:

-1. **Square Footage**: For each additional square foot in the total square footage of a property, the estimated sale price increases by approximately $200,000.
-So, a 1,000 square foot increase would add about $20,000 to the estimated sale price.
+1. **Square Footage**: Each additional square foot in property size increases the estimated sale price by approximately $200 or every 1000 sft for $200,000.

-2. **View Quality**: Each improvement in view quality contributes roughly $55,000 to the estimated sale price.
-For instance, upgrading from a lower-quality view to a better one could increase the estimated sale price by around $55,000.
+2. **View Quality**: Improving view quality adds roughly $55,000 to the estimated sale price.

-3. **Heat Source**: Homes with a gas heating source have an estimated increase of approximately $17,000 in their sale price compared to homes with other heating sources.
+3. **Heat Source**: Gas heating sources contribute an estimated increase of approximately $17,000 in sale price.

-4. **Waterfront Properties**: Properties with a waterfront location have an estimated premium of approximately $267,000 in their sale price compared to non-waterfront properties.
+4. **Waterfront Properties**: These have an estimated premium of approximately $267,000 compared to non-waterfront properties.

-5. **Condition Above Average**: Homes with above-average conditions have an estimated sale price that is approximately $138,000 higher than properties with lower condition ratings.
+5. **Condition Above Average**: Homes in above-average condition sell for approximately $138,000 more.

-6. **Grade Categories**: The grade of a property significantly impacts its sale price.
-For example, properties with a grade of 13.0 have an estimated sale price that is approximately $1,369,000 higher than properties with lower-grade ratings.
+6. **Grade Categories**:  Higher-grade properties sell for substantially more, with grade 13.0 properties having an estimated price increase of approximately $1,369,000.

-These findings offer valuable insights in King County.
-Taking these factors into account can help in making informed decisions regarding property investments, renovations, and pricing strategies.

 ## Conclusion

-After thorough data analysis and model development, our recommendations for the real estate investment company are as follows:
+Recommendations for the real estate investment company:

 1. **Prioritize Waterfront Properties:** If you're in the market for a dreamy waterfront property, go for it!
 Our analysis shows they tend to be worth the investment.